Mohammad Sayyafzadeh

 Faculty of Sciences, Engineering and Technology

-Mohammad has developed research interests in the field of computational mathematics, in particular, optimisation, machine learning, uncertainty quantification, spatial statistics, numerical simulation and image processing.
+Mohammad has developed research interests in the field of computational mathematics, in particular, optimisation, machine learning, uncertainty quantification, spatial statistics and numerical simulation.
 Mohammad's scientific activities include developing new theories and translating research into impact to address industry and community concerns.
-He enjoys solving problems and developing prototype software in an expansive range of engineering and sciences subjects, including energy (responsible oil&gas, hydrogen, Li-ion batteries and coal seam gas), climate change mitigation (carbon storage) and hydrology (groundwater).
+He enjoys solving problems and developing prototype software in an expansive range of engineering and sciences subjects, including energy (responsible oil&gas, hydrogen and coal seam gas) and carbon storage.
 Mohammad also actively promotes the fourth industrial revolution (industry 4.0), in particular, artificial intelligence (AI), with applications to sustainable natural resources.

-Mohammad is currently a senior lecturer in the faculty of sciences, engineering and technology at the University of Adelaide.
-He holds a B.Sc. in Chemical Engineering and an M.Sc. in Advanced Reservoir Engineering, both from Amirkabir University of Technology (formerly known as Tehran Polytechnic), and have a PhD from the University of Adelaide, completed in 2013 with a prestigious award, Dean's Commendation for Doctoral Thesis Excellence.
+Mohammad holds a B.Sc. in Chemical Engineering and an M.Sc. in Advanced Reservoir Engineering, both from Amirkabir University of Technology (formerly known as Tehran Polytechnic), and has a PhD from the University of Adelaide, completed in 2013 with a prestigious award, Dean's Commendation for Doctoral Thesis Excellence.

-Mohammad has co-authored 48 papers in reputable journals and conferences in collaboration with different institutions/organisations.
-He has successfully secured four research grants as the lead investigator and two projects as a chief investigator.
+Mohammad has co-authored over 50 papers in reputable journals and conferences in collaboration with different institutions/organisations.
+He has successfully secured several research grants as the lead investigator and many projects as a chief investigator.
 In addition, Mohammad has supervised many joint projects with small and large companies.

 My field of research is computational mathematics with applications to subsurface fluid flow and storage to model transport phenomena in porous rocks and characterise heterogeneous media.